In Depth Baby Product Reviews Led by a Pediatrician

 Best Rated Seats in our Crash Test Analysis

-infant car seat - the line graph shows the g forces recorded from the head sensors of...
+infant car seat - this chart shows the hic sensor data of forces recorded for the top...

 Did you Know?

-While each car seat sold in the United States must meet certain federal safety standards, neither NHTSA nor any other government entity conducts actual testing on every seat.
+While each car seat sold in the United States must meet specific federal safety standards, neither NHTSA nor any other government entity conducts actual testing on every seat.
 Instead, they rely on the manufacturers to ensure their seats comply with the standards.
-The federal government only performs testing on a random selection of seats, not all car seats.
+The federal government only tests a random selection of seats, not all car seats.

 The easiest way to install a car seat, and therefore, the method we recommend is the Lower Anchors and Tethers for Children (LATCH) system.
 The good news is that your infant car seat and vehicle are likely LATCH-compatible on the left or right side of the back seat.
 Nearly every car seat and most vehicles manufactured since September 1, 2002, have the LATCH system.
 According to NHTSA, over 60% of parents place their infant car seats on the left or right side.
 Most choose to install the car seat on the passenger side so the driver can more easily see their baby while driving.
 The middle position is also popular but often lacks LATCH anchors, making it unsuitable.
 The LATCH system should make correctly installing a car seat easier by reducing the chances of mistakes.

-During testing, we experienced that some options are significantly easier to install using the LATCH method over other installation types.
+During testing, we found that some options are significantly easier to install using the LATCH method than with other installation types.
 Part of what makes one seat easier with LATCH is the connector type.
-Lower-cost seats typically use clips, but the easiest-to-use options have click-in push-button style connectors (both are safe but vary in ease of use).
+Lower-cost seats typically use clips, but the easiest-to-use options have click-inpush-button-style connectors (both are safe but vary in ease of use).

-LATCH connectors are only the first part of the infant car seat installation strap equation.
-Whether or not the straps on the connectors are easy to tighten and loosen is also essential and can significantly impact how easy or difficult a seat is to install.
-The rigid LATCH connectors require no tightening and quickly became favorites for us.
-Other great options are the self-retracting straps on the UPPAbaby seats and the Supercinch center straps on the Chicco car seats.
-If you have any kind of strength or movement limitations, this is something you should consider.
+LATCH connectors are only the first part of the infant car seat installation equation.
+Whether the straps on the connectors are easy to tighten and loosen can significantly affect how easy or difficult a seat is to install.
+The rigid LATCH connectors, like those found on the Nuna Pipa RX, Romer Juni, and the Clek Liing, require no tightening and eliminate strap pulling altogether.
+Other great options include the self-retracting straps on UPPAbaby seats and the Supercinch center straps on Chicco car seats.
+If you have any strength or movement limitations, rigid LATCH connectors can be a godsend.

 Best Rated Seats for LATCH Installation

 Some of the easiest seats to install using the LATCH are those with rigid LATCH systems.
-Because the connectors are stiff and push-in to attach without tightening, it's almost impossible to do it wrong, assuming you have them connected to the anchors.
+Because the connectors are stiff and push-in to attach without tightening, it's almost impossible to do it wrong once they are connected to the anchors.
 It is also great for those who are differently abled and might be unable to pull straps effectively.
-The Clek Liing is one of these rigid LATCH seats, earning the highest score in this metric.
-It is followed closely by the UPPAbaby Mesa Max with self-retracting LATCH connectors that decrease the need for tightening.
-The most challenging option to install using LATCH is the Graco SnugRide 35 Lite LX, which has clip-style connectors, no built-in lock-off, and a manual pull tightening strap.
+The Romer Juni and Clek Liing both have rigid LATCH connectors, earning the highest scores.
+They were followed closely by the Nuna Pipa RX, which features rigid LATCH systems that retract into the base when you snug it to the vehicle seat.
+The Joie Rue is also a high scorer with push LATCH connectors and a useful tensioner.
+It is followed closely by the Evenflo Shyft Dualride, which features a large lock-off that requires less force to push down and relies on greater leverage.
+The most challenging option to install using LATCH is the Graco SnugRide Lite LX, which has clip-style connectors, no built-in lock-off, and a manual pull tightening strap.

 infant car seat - the clek liing has a built-in, easy-to-use belt lock-off that helps...